Sellaronda

 Passo Gardena (2,121m)

-It doesn’t really matter where you start and course direction can change, i.e clock- or counterclockwise.
+You can start anywhere around the track, but course direction can change, i.e clock- or counterclockwise.

-The villages at the foot of each of the four climbs are “designated” starting areas.
+The villages at the foot of each of the four climbs are “designated” common starting areas.

-There is no (official) rule stating that you cannot go against the “advised” direction.
+There is no (official) rule stating that you cannot go against the “advised” direction, but I think it would be silly to do so.

-As this is a course you can ride much of the year, you can obviously ride in either direction on your own.
+At least during the event and as this is a course that’s open much of the year, you can ride in either direction on your own.

 Variations